 It provides partners and customers with loyalty points to earn and spend.
-Points are issued as utility tokens on the blockchain, can be spent on goods and services or exchanged to fiat currency.
+Points are issued as utility tokens on the blockchain and can be spent on goods and services or exchanged for fiat currency.

 Fig 1- Smart Contract deployment in logistics

 3. You have often compared the designs of smart contracts with that of microservices.
 Can you explain that perspective in a nutshell?
 Also, explain its importance for developers when they are writing smart contracts.